 Visit the Ice Caves of Iceland in January

 January is right in the middle of the ice-cave season, which starts around mid-October or November and lasts until March.
-The ice caves underneath the Vatnajokull glacier are quickly becoming Iceland's most fascinating destination during the winter when most of them are accessible.
-The best way to visit these natural wonders is by booking one of the many guided ice cave tours that are available.
+The ice caves underneath the Vatnajokull Glacier are quickly becoming Iceland's most fascinating destination during the winter.
+As glaciers are ever changing landscapes, you’ll have to book guided ice cave tours to visit safely.

-You can step inside the glacier on this exclusive ice cave tour, which has two options for breathtaking caves to visit, the Eastern Ice Cave or the Western Ice Cave.
-You'll be taken to the best available cave each day, carefully chosen based on weather and visibility.
-The crystal-blue walls and incredible formations make either cave an unforgettable experience.
+You can step inside the glacier on this exclusive crystal blue ice cave tour, which has two breathtaking caves to visit: the Eastern Ice Cave and the Western Ice Cave.
+You'll be taken to the best available cave each day, which is chosen based on weather and visibility.
+The crystal-blue walls and incredible formations make either cave an unforgettable experience!

 The Western Ice Cave feels more remote and exclusive, while the Eastern Ice Cave is larger and just as breathtaking, even if it’s a bit more popular.
 No matter which one you explore, you’ll be blown away by the beauty of Vatnajokull’s ice caves!